Tidying up your Next.js project

 We’ll remove the placeholder content from /app/page.tsx:

 It is important to note the "use-client"; directive at the very top of the file.
 This instructs Next.js to only render this code on the client side (in the browser).
-This is important because we will be using the Daily Voice Client, which is a browser-based client.
+This is important because we will be using the RTVIClient, which is a browser-based client.

-The RTVI Daily package includes a DailyVoiceClient class that we can use to connect to our bot.
+The RTVI package includes a RTVIClient class that we can use to connect to our bot.

-Let’s create a new instance of the DailyVoiceClient in our Home component and provide it with some initial configuration:
+Let’s create a new instance of the RTVIClient in our Home component and provide it with some initial configuration:

 baseUrl

-The baseUrl option is the URL that the Daily Voice Client will use to request an authentication bundle (a Daily room URL and token) from the Daily Bots API, and start a bot in the process.
+The baseUrl option is the URL that the RTVIClient will use to request an authentication bundle (a Daily room URL and token) from the Daily Bots API, and start a bot in the process.
 In this case, we are using the /api route we just created (/app/api/route.ts).

 services

-The services map defines which providers you’d like to use for each function of your bot, in this case the LLM and text-to-speech (TTS) services.
+The services map defines which providers you’d like to use for each function of your bot, in this case the speech-to-text (STT), LLM and text-to-speech (TTS) services.
+The service map can either be specified on your server-side route or passed from the client-side to the server-side route.
+If you’re doing the latter, you can define it within the params.requestData object, which will make it available in the request body on the server-side.

-In the above example, we are using Together with Llama 3.1 70B and Cartesia for TTS.
+In the above example, we are using Deepgram for STT, Anthropic as the LLM and Cartesia for TTS.

 You can read more about which services we currently support, as well as how to provide your own API keys here.